Wise-Corp/WisecorpFr/content/about/index.md

 We also perform IT consulting for key account customers in Europe.
 For our team, our experts provide a very high level of training to the team, covering Cloud, Security, Networks, and DevOps technologies.

 ### Where are we?
-Our office is based in Ariana, Tunisia.
+Our office is based in France.
 But our team is international (France, Canada, Tunisia)

 ### What did we perform yet?
 We have already developed a smart cloud-native and microservices architecture for orchestration of any application/workload over a Kubernetes platform.